Snoy-Kuo/android_count_down_example/README.md

 An Android example App that simulates "get SMS OTP" flow:
  - click the "get SMS OTP" button
  - disable the button and show progressbar while waiting for response
- - count down frm 10 to 0
+ - count down from 10 to 0
  - the button can be clicked again

 ## Dev env